Kahlil Carter: FXFL

+High school football

+In 2011, Carter coached cornerbacks at Valley High School in West Des Moines during its 2011 state 4A championship season.

+In 2014, Carter rejoined West Des Moines Valley High School, upset #1 ranked Dowling Catholic, and finished #1 in the state.

 Carter coached for Valley High School again in 2019 and 2020 reaching another State championship in 2019 with a perfect 13-0 record.
 The 2020 season was cut short due to COVID in the semi-finals of the playoffs.

+European League of Football

 On October 11, 2022, Carter was named as the head coach and defensive coordinator of the Cologne Centurions of the European League of Football.
 On March 17, 2023, Carter and the Centurions parted ways.